ClayenKitten/itam-edu/README.md

 1. **Configure databases**

-    If you host databases, copy `.env.db.example` as `.env.db` and modify values as needed.
+    If you want to deploy Postgres and Redis via docker, copy `.env.db.example` as `.env.db` and modify values as needed.

 1. **Configure reverse proxy**